-The production of large fluxes of pions and muons using high energy, high intensity proton pulses impinging on solid or liquid targets presents unique problems which have not yet been entirely solved.
-The large required power deposited in the material as well as the short pulse duration produce large, almost instantaneous local heating, and the resulting sudden thermal expansion can result in damage causing stresses in solids and in the violent disruption of liquid jets.
+The production of large fluxes of particles using high energy, high intensity proton pulses impinging on solid or liquid targets presents unique problems which have not yet been entirely solved.
+The large amount of power deposition required in the material coupled with the short pulse duration produce large, almost instantaneous local heating.
+The resulting sudden thermal expansion can result in damage causing stresses in solids and in the violent disruption of liquid jets.
 The volume expansion initiates vibrations in the material.
-The amplitude of these vibrations is such that stresses can be generated exceeding the strength of the material thus causing mechanical failure (Thieberger et al, 2003).
+The amplitude of these vibrations is such that stresses that exceed the strength of the material can be generated, causing mechanical failure (Thieberger et al,